NicolasGonzaba/GonzabaN---RNG/README.md

 I made an Html that uses javascript to pull data and display the name and info of a codestack student at the push of a button

-Person who Peer Reviewed your assignment:
+Person who Peer Reviewed your assignment: Everything Works good job!